etiennebr/rstdocs/Applications/Vector Data Manipulation/VectorDataReprojection.rst

 - **Use image projection ref** : Vector data will be reprojected in image projection ref.

- - **Image used to get projection map** : Projection map will be found using image metadata
+ - **Image used to get projection map** : Projection map will be found using image metadata.

 - **User defined projection**

  - **Output Cartographic Map Projection** : Parameters of the output map projection to be used.

- - **Zone number** : The zone number ranges from 1 to 60 and allows to define the transverse mercator projection (along with the hemisphere)
+ - **Zone number** : The zone number ranges from 1 to 60 and allows to define the transverse mercator projection (along with the hemisphere).

  - **Northern Hemisphere** : The transverse mercator projections are defined by their zone number as well as the hemisphere.
 Activate this parameter if your image is in the northern hemisphere.

- - **EPSG Code** : See www.spatialreference.org to find which EPSG code is associated to your projection
+ - **EPSG Code** : See www.spatialreference.org to find which EPSG code is associated to your projection.

 **Elevation management**
 This group of parameters allows to manage elevation values.
 Supported formats are SRTM, DTED or any geotiff.
 DownloadSRTMTiles application could be a useful tool to list/download tiles related to a product.

-- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles
+- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles.

 - **Geoid File:** Use a geoid grid to get the height above the ellipsoid in case there is no DEM available, no coverage for some points or pixels with no_data in the DEM tiles.
 A version of the geoid can be found on the OTB website (http://hg.orfeo-toolbox.org/OTB-Data/raw-file/404aa6e4b3e0/Input/DEM/egm96.grd).